Rausjødalen Dairy: Restoration and anniversary

 The dairy building itself has been restored several times.
 Work has also been carried out on the slope behind the dairy, which was slumping and damaging the building.
 The building is now in good condition.
 There have been several anniversary celebrations at the dairy, the last one being the 150th anniversary in 2006, when the Tine company held parts of its 125th anniversary at the site.
 The Rausjødalen Dairy is regarded as the place where Tine has its roots, and it laid the foundation for the development of dairy cooperatives in Norway.

 The dairy today

-It is possible to drive into the Raudsjø Valley during the summer via a 13 km toll road that starts at Brydalen in the municipality of Tynset.
+It is possible to drive into the Raudsjø Valley during the summer via a 13 km toll road that starts at Brydalen in Tynset Municipality.
 The Norwegian Trekking Association has an unattended cottage close to the dairy and the mountain pasture, and there are good opportunities for mountain walks in the area.
 A popular goal for many is Raudsjøpiggen (Raudsjø Peak, 1306 m).
 In 2008, the dairy building was reopened for visitors in July, and today it has a small museum with many objects that the landowners have collected with the help of North Østerdalen Museums.
 Financial support from the Tine company has helped keep the dairy open to the public since 2009.